General beta Jacobi corners process and the Gaussian Free Field: Acknowledgements

 \section{Acknowledgements}

-The authors are very grateful to I.~Corwin, A.~Edelman and G.~Olshanski for many invaluable discussions and to anonymous referees for reading the manuscript and many useful suggestions.
+The authors are very grateful to I.~Corwin, A.~Edelman and G.~Olshanski for many invaluable discussions, to A.~Ahn for pointing out an inaccuracy in our description of $\Omega$, and to anonymous referees for reading the manuscript and many useful suggestions.

 A.~B. was partially supported by the NSF grant DMS-1056390.
 V.~G. was partially supported by RFBR-CNRS grant 11-01-93105.

 \frenchspacing